wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

 Obstacles:
 * Profits vs. Ethics
 * Group think - if everyone else is doing it...might as well...mob mentality
-    * Individuals feel less responsible
+    * Individuals feel less responsible if the whole group is doing it.
 * Control of resources by non-owners (potential conflics of interest)
     * Managerial agents can manipulate resoures in their own interest.
     * Self-dealing